AstraZeneca gets up to $500 million from Lilly for Alzheimer's drug

-LONDON AstraZeneca has signed a partnership deal with U.S. rival Eli Lilly that could earn the British company up to $500 million if a promising – but risky – experimental Alzheimer’s drug proves successful.
+LONDON AstraZeneca (AZN.L) has signed a partnership deal with U.S. rival Eli Lilly (LLY.N) that could earn the British company up to $500 million (308.86 million pounds) if a promising – but risky – experimental Alzheimer’s drug proves successful.

 AstraZeneca said in May that it was looking to find a partner for its so-called BACE inhibitor drug called AZD3293, which is set to enter late-stage Phase III clinical testing against Alzheimer's.